 Students should verify that their personal belongings are covered under their family's homeowner's insurance policy.
 If this is not the case, students may wish to purchase renter's insurance.
 For more information on purchasing rental insurance, please visit www.nssi.com.
 Regardless of coverage, it is recommended to engrave valuable personal items, such as electronic equipment, for identification purposes.
 Engravers are available at each residence hall desk.

 Laundry facilities are located in each residence hall.
 Each wash cycle costs $1.25.
 Each dry cycle costs $1.25.
 The machines work on a credit or debit card system.
-Repair problems on washers and dryers and refunds should be reported to the Office of Business Communications at (813) 253-6242.
+Laundry machine issues should be reported via the CSC Serviceworks Repair app, which can be downloaded by using one of the following links:

 Students are expected to keep their keys with them at all times.
 If a student is locked out of their room, the student may borrow a loan key from the Vaughn Center information desk.
 The student will have 24 hours to return the loan key; failure to do so will result in the student account being billed a late fee or lock change.
 Students are able to sign out a loan key at no cost three times.
 Thereafter, students are responsible to pay $10 the fourth time a key is checked out, $15 for the fifth and $20 for a sixth.
 Upon the seventh request, locks will be changed, and the student will be assessed the charge of a lock change.
 This amount will be billed to the student’s bursar account at the end of the semester.